Members(as of May 20, 2021)

 c. monitor compliance with applicable legislation and external regulatory frameworks;

-d. make recommendations to the senior administration on operational matters related to financial systems and control;
+d. make recommendations to the senior administration on operational matters related to financial systems and controls;

 e. monitor the framework and specific policies and procedures for the reimbursement of expenses of the University’s senior administrative officers;

-f. monitor the review of the Policy on the Approval of Contracts and Designation of Signing Authority, and receive reports at least annually regarding all contracts, agreements and settlements where the value of such contract, agreement or settlement surpasses the value limit established by the Policy on the Approval of Contracts and Designation of Signing Authority for the senior administration and where the contract, agreement or settlement has not previously been reviewed and approved by a Board Committee or by the Board as defined by the Policy on Contracts and Signing Authority
+f. monitor the review of the Policy on the Approval of Contracts and Designation of Signing Authority, and receive reports at least annually regarding all contracts, agreements and settlements where the value of such contract, agreement or settlement surpasses the value limit established by the Policy on the Approval of Contracts and Designation of Signing Authority for the senior administration and where the contract, agreement or settlement has not previously been reviewed and approved by a Board Committee or by the Board as defined by the Policy on the Designation of Contracts and Signing Authority;

-*This will include, but not be limited to, purchasing contracts, technology contracts, loan contracts, research grants, research agreements, service agreements, commercialization contracts, institutional affiliation agreements, academic program and project agreements, contracts relating to the hiring of consultants, advertising and publicity contracts, naming agreements and settlements and transaction agreements.
+The reports will regard, but not be limited to, purchasing contracts, technology contracts, loan contracts, research grants, research agreements, service agreements, commercialization contracts, institutional affiliation agreements, academic program and project agreements, contracts relating to the hiring of consultants, advertising and publicity contracts, naming agreements and settlements and transaction agreements.

 2.4.2 Functions subject to the authority of the Board of Governors

 a. regularly review and recommend to the Board revisions to the Policy on the Approval of Contracts and Designation of Signing Authority;

 a. review and approve the annual internal audit objectives, plans and priorities;